-- Basic principles of taxation, personal income tax, corporate income tax, local profit taxes and non-profit taxes (e.g. trade tax, property tax) - comparative taxation of transparent entities (sole proprietors and partnerships) and corporations and their shareholders - Gift and inheritance taxes, capital transfer tax, value added tax
+- Basic principles of taxation, personal income tax, corporate income tax, local profit taxes and non-profit taxes (e.g., net wealth tax, real estate tax) - Comparative taxation of transparent entities (sole proprietors and partnerships) and separate entities (corporations and their shareholders) - Determination of taxable profits and relation between tax accounting and financial accounting - Gift and inheritance taxes, value added tax

-- Students know the basic principles of different types of taxes and understand the structure of these taxes (the lecture focuses on the tax systems in the EU member states and the US). - Students understand the relevance as well as the consequences of the transparency principle and the corporation principle and assess the tax burden on profits as well as on shareholder compensations dependent on the legal form of the business. - Most notably, students understand how taxes influence business decisions and evaluate tax planning opportunities created by business tax law.
+- Students will know the basic principles of different types of taxes and understand the structure of these taxes (the lecture focuses on the tax systems in the EU member states and the US). - Students will understand the relevance and consequences of the transparency principle and the corporation principle and assess the tax burden on profits as well as on shareholder compensations dependent on the legal form of the business. - Most notably, students will understand how taxes influence business decisions and evaluate tax planning opportunities created by business tax law.